 Through clenched jaws, I warned them not to do silly talk at the dinner table.

 (No, they’re not doing the Python quotes because I would never hear the end of it were I to let them watch that level of shenanigans, but I may have actually laughed had they done so.)

-My darling husband tried to spare me from their behaviors and I, like a moron, spent 20 minutes of my time “alone” buying small pairs of boys underwear and fighting to get the Gap Cash to work on my phone.
+My darling husband tried to spare me from their behaviors and sent me away to take a break.
+Lke a moron, I spent 20 minutes of my time “alone” buying small pairs of boys underwear and fighting to get the Gap Cash to work from my phone.

 WHAT WAS THAT?
 WELL WHY TO YOU HAVE YOUR TABLET UPSTAIRS?
 IT’S BEDTIME! *SILLY KNIGGIT*